jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - sleep_time.split(':')
         )

-  the terminal shows a :ref:`TypeError`, this time for trying to subtract one :doc:`list </data_structures/lists/lists>` from another
+  and the terminal shows a :ref:`TypeError`, this time for trying to subtract one :doc:`list </data_structures/lists/lists>` from another

   .. code-block:: python